ualibraries/ual-geoblacklight/README.md

 ## Deployment

 We use [Capistrano](https://capistranorb.com/) for deployments.
 Deployments are easiest to run through the Docker container for local development.
 You must provide the Slack webhook using the `SLACK_WEB_HOOK` environment variable in the `.env` file in order to deploy.
 You won't be able to deploy without it.
+You can find the webhook stored in [Stache](https://stache.arizona.edu) under the "Capistrano Slack App Webhook" entry.

 0. Make sure you're on the Library network (on site or using VPN)
 1. SSH into the `ual_gob_app` service